 In addition, each non-management director receives an annual restricted share award on the first business day of January, of a number of Company shares equal to \$180,000 divided by the NYSE closing price of the common stock on that date, rounded to the nearest whole share.
 Beginning in January 2021, the Human Resources and Compensation Committee and the Board revised the form of the award to restricted share units (RSUs), which require the director to continuously serve as a member of the Board for one year after the award date, at which time the award will vest and be issued to the director in shares of common stock.
 The annual equity award for 2021 was made on January 4, 2021 and will vest on January 4, 2022; based on the January 4, 2021 NYSE closing stock price of \$99.98 it amounted to 1,800 RSUs per director.
-During the vesting period, each director's RSU account also accrues an additional number of RSUs equivalent to the quarterly dividend that would have been paid on a like number of shares of common stock, divided by the NYSE closing price on the dividend date; and on the vesting date, which in this case is January 4, 2022, the whole number of accrued RSUs will be issued to the director in additional shares of common stock and any fractional RSUs will be paid out in cash based on the NYSE closing stock price on the vesting date.
+During the vesting period, each director's RSU account also accrues an additional number of RSUs equivalent to the quarterly dividend that would have been paid on a like number of shares of common stock, divided by the NYSE closing price on the director in additional shares of common stock and any fractional RSUs will be paid out in cash based on the NYSE closing stock price on the vesting date.
 The value of the RSUs awarded in January 2021 is included in the directors' stock compensation for fiscal 2021 in the table below; the value of additional RSUs accrued during the vesting period ending January 4, 2022 will be reported in the directors' compensation for fiscal 2022.